jhund/filterrific/pages/active_record_scope_patterns.md

 scope :without_comments, lambda {
   where(
     %(NOT EXISTS (
-      SELECT 1 FROM students, comments WHERE comments.student_id = students.id
+      SELECT 1 FROM comments WHERE comments.student_id = students.id
     ))
   )
 }